Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

 How does the CPSTF decide what to review?

-The CPSTF conducts a careful prioritization process every three years that includes input from a broad scope of partners, including its official Liaison organizations and agencies.
+The CPSTF conducts a careful prioritization process every five years that includes input from a broad scope of partners, including its official Liaison organizations and agencies.